 FW: Leivinha (Brazil)

-Leivinha achieved a total of 21 international caps for Brazil, from June 1972 until June 1974, scoring seven goals.
-He was included in the Brazil national football team squad at the 1974 FIFA World Cup, where he played in the first three matches.
+Leivinha played 21 times for Brazil from 1972 to 1974, scoring seven goals.
+He played in the first three matches of the 1974 World Cup Finals in West Germany.
 At club level, Leivinha played for Portuguesa, Palmeiras, and Atlético de Madrid, winning national championships in both Brazil and Spain, as well as the UEFA and Intercontinental Cups.

 AM/FW: Jair de Rosa Pinto (Brazil)

-Jair was a member of the great offensive trio for Brazil at the World Cup in 1950.
-The other two were Zizinho and Ademir.
+Jair was a member of the great offensive trio with Zizinho and Ademir for Brazil at the World Cup in 1950.
 He played for Flamengo and Vasco da Gama before the WC in 1950.
 After the WC Finals, he played mainly for clubs in Sao Paulo.
 For the national team, he only made two cameo appearances two years after the ill-fated World Cup Finals.